sachinisandreas-del/personal-cloud-server/README.md

-# ☁️ Personal Cloud Backend
+#  Personal Cloud Backend

-This repository contains the **backend service** for a Personal Cloud application.
+This repository contains the backend service for a Personal Cloud application.

-The backend is implemented as a **Flask-based REST API** using a proper application package structure.
+The backend is implemented as a Flask-based REST API using a proper application package structure.
-It handles **authentication, file uploads, file downloads, database access**, and communication with client applications such as an **Android app**.
+It handles authentication, file uploads, file downloads, database access, and communication with client applications such as an Android app.

 ---

-## 🧱 Tech Stack
+##  Tech Stack

 - Python 3.10+
 - Flask